 The wall color is called Rhinestone by Sherwin Williams (which is the same color I used in my daughter’s room) and I knew it would look good but I was shocked at just how good.
 It perfectly compliments and highlights the cabinets, appliances and counters.

-These counters took us quite awhile to finish because of our issues with the glaze.
+These counters took us quite a while to finish because of our issues with the glaze.
 As for the countertop kit itself, it was really easy to use and made a drastic improvement in the kitchen.
 I would highly recommend it!
-Here is another before and and after (actually before and in-progress because we aren’t done yet) shot.
+Here is another before and after (actually before and in-progress because we aren’t done yet) shot.